NativeScript/docs-v7/docs/runtimes/android/metadata/accessing-packages.md

 const Object = javaLangPkg.Object; // === java.lang.Object;
 ```

-To find out the package name of an Android class, refer to the [Android SDK Reference] (https://developer.android.com/reference/packages.html), or to the supplied API Reference of a plugin, when importing 3rd party Android components into your project.
+To find out the package name of an Android class, refer to the [Android SDK Reference](https://developer.android.com/reference/packages.html), or to the supplied API Reference of a plugin, when importing 3rd-party Android components into your project.

-For example, if you need to work with the Google API for Google Maps, after following the installation guide, you may need to access packages from the plugin like `com.google.android.gms.maps`, reference for which can be found at [Google APIs for Android Reference](https://developers.google.com/android/reference/com/google/android/gms/maps/package-summary)
+For example, if you need to work with the Google API for Google Maps, after following the installation guide, you may need to access packages from the plugin like `com.google.android.gms.maps`, which you can find a reference for at [Google APIs for Android Reference](https://developers.google.com/android/reference/com/google/android/gms/maps/package-summary)

 > **Note:** To have access and Intellisense for the native APIs with **NativeScript + TypeScript** or **NativeScript + Angular** projects, you have to add a dev dependency to `tns-platform-declarations`.
 More details about accessing native APIs with TypeScript can be found [here]({% slug access-native-apis %}#intellisense-and-access-to-native-apis-via-typescript).